Keep your texts visible

 Because of its capacity for long-form messages, email is also great for relationship building and awareness/consideration phase content where the customer might want more information.
 Additionally, email is great for relaying content that's not time sensitive.
 Think of it as the add-on to any urgent or important messages you’ve sent using SMS.

-It’s not a matter of if the two channels can work together; it’s how you can orchestrate them to create the most personalized, seamless, and effective communication strategy for your brand.
+It's not a matter of if these channels can work together; it's how you can orchestrate them to create the most personalized, seamless, and effective communication strategy for your brand.

-The reality is that not everyone will want to subscribe to email, and not everyone will want to subscribe to SMS.
-Some will want to subscribe to both.
-It’s important to meet the customer where they are, so they can choose how they want to hear from you.
-Together, both channels create a better overall customer experience.
+The reality is that not everyone will want to subscribe to email, not everyone will want to subscribe to SMS, and not everyone will want to opt into RCS.
+Some will want all three.
+It's important to meet the customer where they are, so they can choose how they want to hear from you.
+Together, all three channels create a better overall customer experience.

-Another benefit of using email and SMS marketing together is that you can collect insights from your subscribers on each channel to create more effective future messaging.
-For example, analyzing how specific segments perform on email compared to SMS can help you create more strategic journeys.
-This can also help you understand what type of content performs best on each channel.
+Another benefit of using email, SMS, and RCS together is that you can collect insights from your subscribers on each channel to create more effective future messaging.
+For example, analyzing how specific segments perform on email compared to SMS or RCS can help you create more strategic journeys — and help you understand what type of content performs best on each channel.

 In retail, we need to move fast.
 We can't spend a week planning an email campaign to respond to something timely.
 But with SMS, we have access to real-time data to do predictive modeling and come to business leaders with a campaign idea within a couple of hours—and then we can execute it that same day.
 The agility of SMS is where we look at the channel differently from email.

-- Phillip Cruickshank, Associate Director of Brand Marketing at CB2
+- Phillip Cruickshank, Director of Brand Marketing at CB2

-Email and SMS in action: How to orchestrate marketing channels
+Email, SMS and RCS in action: How to orchestrate marketing channels

 Now that we’re on the same page about why email and SMS work so well together, let’s talk strategy.
 This section will go over our recommendations for how to make each channel work together.